-So don’t be afraid of pricing yourself high, because everybody wins when you do.
+So don’t be afraid of pricing yourself high.
 Just make sure you can deliver on your promises.

 - Demonstrate your expertise and authority: This monetization strategy only works well for people who are experts or teachers.
 You should have a considerable amount of educational material already online

 - Show potential clients what they would get: Having a portfolio of previous work and clearly documenting the impact of your services is key for clearly demonstrating your services to potential clients.
 This can be recorded sessions with previous clients, before and after shots of the project you worked on, or data showing how your services affected their metrics.
 The more clearly you can demonstrate what your services will be like,

 - Use testimonials: Testimonials from previous clients are a powerful tool to help conversion.

 Cost: No upfront cost.
 Ongoing 5% fee (if you are using Patreon)

 Time: Large upfront time investment, with low ongoing maintenance